Grade 9 Summer Reading List

 Purpose: The Summer Reading program encourages students to enjoy, think about, and evaluate what they read.

 CP 1 and CP 2 Requirements: Read at least one book from the following list.
-Be prepared to write an in-class essay about the book in response to a prompt during the first week of school in September.
+Be prepared to complete an assessment on the book during the first week of school in September.
 Optional: Read a second book from the list and use the Summer Reading Journal Prompts to keep a journal as you read.
 To receive extra credit, you will need to turn in your journal the first week of school in September.
 NOTE: Journals must fulfill the expectations described on the journal assignment sheet to earn extra credit.

-Honors Requirement: If you wish to be considered for honors placement in English in the fall, you must read two books from this list and complete journals for both books using the journal assignment (on the FHS website).
-You will also write an in-class essay on one of the books during the first full week of school.
-Regardless of placement, completed journals will be considered for extra credit toward first quarter.
-Copies of the journal assignment have been handed out in 8th grade classes and are available on the FHS website.
+Honors Requirement: If you wish to be considered for honors placement in English in the fall, you must read two books from this list and complete journals for both books using the journal assignment.
+You will also complete an assessment on one of the books during the first full week of school.
+Regardless of placement, completed journals will be considered for extra credit.

 Adri's, Catherine's, and Lenore's lives are intertwined but not in the way that one would think.
 Adri lives in 2065 Kansas, Catherine lives in 1930s Kansas, and Lenore lives in England in 1919.
 Told through straight prose, letters, and journal entries, the novel is an engrossing blend of historical and futuristic fiction genres.